List of The Archers characters: Other Ambridge residents

+Stella Pryor, played by Lucy Speed, was until recently the manager of Home Farm.
+She is friends with Ruth Archer (Felicity Finch) and had a rescue greyhound called Weaver, who had to be euthanized after suffering fatal injuries when he was hit by a trailer whilst chasing after a hare.
+In August 2023, she and Pip Archer (Daisy Badger) shared the show's first on-air lesbian kiss.

-Fallon Rogers (born 19 June 1985) (Joanna van Kampen), Jolene's daughter from her first marriage (to Wayne Tucson).
-When younger Fallon was the lead singer of local rock band, Little White Lies, when not running the Upstairs@the Bull music venue and working as a barmaid.
-Fallon was perennially unlucky in love, either falling for men who weren’t interested or getting the wrong men to fall for her.
+Fallon Rogers, played by Joanna van Kampen, is Jolene's daughter from her first marriage to Wayne Tucson.
+When younger Fallon was the lead singer of local rock band Little White Lies, when not running the Upstairs@the Bull music venue and working as a barmaid.
+Fallon was perennially unlucky in love: either falling for men who weren't interested, or getting the wrong men to fall for her.
 Jazzer McCreary and Ed Grundy were involved with Fallon at various times.
 Fallon runs the Bridge farm café with Emma Grundy and upcycles furniture as well as undertaking catering for local dos.

 Fallon's long-term relationship with and 2018 marriage to PC Harrison Burns provided stability and she is now a fixture in village life.
 Fallon's drive to modernise village life has caused friction with older characters such as Lynda Snell, who resigned from the 2016 fête committee after an argument with Fallon and with Shula Hebden Lloyd who felt pushed out of catering the village cricket teas when Fallon took over following Harrison's appointment as captain.
 Fallon and Harrison initially rented Woodbine Cottage from Christine Barford and, having decided it was too small and were moving, they changed their minds, buying the property when Christine decided to sell.